MicrosoftDocs/VBA-Docs/api/Access.Application.AddToFavorites.md

 ## Remarks

 When applied to the **Application** object, the **AddToFavorites** method adds the name of the current database to the Favorites folder.
-For example, if you're working in the Northwind sample database, applying the **AddToFavorites** method to the **Application** object adds the hyperlink address of the Northwind database to the Favorites folder.
+For example, if you are working in the Northwind sample database, applying the **AddToFavorites** method to the **Application** object adds the hyperlink address of the Northwind database to the Favorites folder.

 ## See also